tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 * Sonic Automotive Inc. (NYSE: SAH)
 * News Corp (NASDAQ: NWSA)

-At the moment of acquisition, NextNet Media inherited those client relationships.
+At the moment of acquisition, Next Net Media inherited those client relationships.
 Why does this matter?
 LinkBuilder.io did not just deal in PBN link exchanges - they explicitly engineer high-value digital acquisition pipelines, as outlined in this [case study](https://linkbuilder.io/case-studies/fintech-service/), which specifically involved SoFi Technologies.
 For clients like SoFi, LinkBuilder.io engaged in highly regulated "Your Money or Your Life" (YMYL) financial marketing, generating millions in lead-acquisition value.

 This was owing to the honest work of LinkBuilder.io's previous owner, who had a strong ethical commitment to legitimate B2B practices.
 Unfortunately, when he sold LinkBuilder.io to NextNet Media, private equity interests took over.

-When NextNet inherited these blue-chip clients, they also put publicly traded companies at severe risk for data exposure.
+When Next Net Media inherited these blue-chip clients, they also put publicly traded companies at severe risk for data exposure.
 NextNet didn't just fail to secure their own internal API keys; they left the digital acquisition history of NASDAQ-listed companies exposed to the open internet via privaty equity roll-up and unmitigated technical debt.
 This may expose NextNet Media to liabilities under under the Supreme Court precedent set by Lawson v.
 FMR LLC.

-## Document Exhibit: State of Florida Division of Corporations (Sunbiz) official registry for NextNet Media, LLC, renewed in 2026.
+## Document Exhibit: State of Florida Division of Corporations (Sunbiz) official registry for Next Net Media, LLC, renewed in 2026.
 <img width="920" height="745" alt="State of Florida Sunbiz corporate registration and executive map for NextNet Media LLC" src="https://github.com/user-attachments/assets/2ffaa225-6de0-4d48-82e6-4295c9d1b4c8" />

-Two members of Clearview Capital, a private equity firm in Stamford, CT, are registered as MANA partners on the NextNet LLC.
+Two members of Clearview Capital, a private equity firm in Stamford, CT, are registered as MANA partners on the [Next Net Media LLC](https://search.sunbiz.org/Inquiry/corporationsearch/SearchResultDetail?inquirytype=EntityName&directionType=Initial&searchNameOrder=NEXTNETMEDIA%20L160000764540&aggregateId=flal-l16000076454-0ee46783-9f13-4b7a-b054-20239d0a46e9&searchTerm=NEXTNET%20COMMUNICATIONS%2C%20LLC&listNameOrder=NEXTNETCOMMUNICATIONS%20L090000984230).

-This potentially extends liability for NextNet's technical negligence and questionable tax filing practices to the managers of the fund - a fund [valued at $550M](https://pitchbook.com/profiles/fund/16376-50F).
+This potentially extends liability for the company's technical negligence and questionable tax filing practices to the managers of the fund - a fund [valued at $550M](https://pitchbook.com/profiles/fund/16376-50F).
 Abacus Finance Group [served as Senior Secured Credit Facilities Administrative Agent and Lead Arranger](https://abacusfinance.com/news/abacus-finance-provides-senior-debt-financing-to-support-the-recapitalization-of-next-net-media-llc-a-clearview-capital-portfolio-company/) for the recapitalization and made an equity co-investment in the same transaction.

-To put it plainly, NextNet Media's technical negligence has exposed their own private equity partners to the same federal scrutiny, as liability travels up the chain.
+To put it plainly, Next Net Media's technical negligence has exposed their own private equity partners to the same federal scrutiny, as liability travels up the chain.

 <img width="983" height="573" alt="Abacus Finance Group press release on NextNet Media funding." src="https://github.com/user-attachments/assets/25b72198-7b2c-418b-adc5-489abaa5fa50" />